This post may contain affiliate links. Please read our privacy policy.

 • Cherry tomatoes – the star of the show!
 Pick any color you like, and feel free to sub in other tiny tomatoes like grape tomatoes.

-• Oregano – use fresh herbs for this salad
+• Oregano – Use fresh herbs for this salad.

 Cutting Cherry Tomatoes for Salad

-Sometimes whole cherry tomatoes are included in salad — more often than not when they are an add in, versus the main ingredient.
-I almost always cut them, and recommend doing to for this salad.
 Cutting them in half makes them easier to scoop, serve, and bite into (without squirting your dinner mate).
-Also it allows the dressing to soak into the middle of the tomato, giving this salad a whole lot more flavor.
+Also, it allows the dressing to soak into the middle of the tomato, giving this salad a whole lot more flavor.
 Whole cherry or grape tomatoes slicked with a vinaigrette are less unified as a salad than tomatoes that have been halved.
 If your cherry tomatoes are very large, you might cut them into quarters.

 How to Make Cherry Tomato Salad